Rapportive founder’s new startup Superhuman is what Gmail would be if built today

 As to whether Superhuman can meet this ambitious goal of getting power users to not only abandon Gmail, but pay for the privilege of doing so is another question.
 It’s hard to give up the muscle memory and email workflow you’ve used for years, and everyone has their own set of email preferences.
 Many are game to try a new email solution, but retaining users over time is hard.

-However, Vahora has assembled an impressive team to help.
+However, Vohra has assembled an impressive team to help.
 He describes CTO Conrad Irwin … as the “best programmer you’ll ever meet,” and the “best programmer at LinkedIn.
 Another co-founder, Vivek Sodera, co-founded LiveRamp which was sold to Acxiom for $310 million.
 Head of mobile, Emuye Reynolds, came from Apple.

 Superhuman, (which is not related to an earlier Superhuman also in the productivity space) is not making its product publicly available at this time during beta testing.
 But including this week’s soft beta launch on Product Hunt, it has racked up somewhere between 30,000 and 40,000 sign-ups for its waitlist.
-You can move up the list by tweeting about it, Vahora says.
+You can move up the list by tweeting about it, Vohra says.
+Sign-up is here.

-The startup is in the process of closing on funding, but has been partially bootstrapped through Vahora’s personal investment until now.
+The startup is in the process of closing on funding, but has been partially bootstrapped through Vohra’s personal investment until now.

 0